Gregor-Mendel-Institute/aradeepopsis/docs/parameters.md

 * `C`: trained on ground truth annotations for ordinary (class_norm), and senescent (class_senesc) and anthocyanin-rich (class_antho) leaves

 ![Models](img/example_models.png)

-> Note that this parameter is ignored if `--masks` is set.

 ## --images